nnooney/cryptopals/docs/challenges.md

 score indicating the likelihood of those bytes being the correct decryption.
 A higher score is a more likely decryption.

-The `EnglishAsciiAnalyzer` will score decrypted text based on the frequency of letters in the English language (note that each byte is expected to be encoded in ASCII).
+The `EnglishAsciiFrequencyAnalyzer` will score decrypted text based on the frequency of letters in the English language (note that each byte is expected to be encoded in ASCII).
 My scoring function is as follows: calculate the frequency of each letter in the observed text, and sum the differences between the observed